ARSH24112006/Adaptive-Visual-Contextualizer-AVC/README.md

 ###### **a) The evdev Error:**

-Running keyboard listeners inside a slim Linux container is notoriously difficult.
-I solved this by including build-essential and linux-headers-generic in the Dockerfile to compile the necessary hardware drivers.
+Linux containers require additional packages to access input devices.
+The Dockerfile installs the necessary system libraries to allow pynput to compile correctly.

 ######